 Everyone is familiar with Blue Nile.
 They are the powerhouse of loose diamonds online and have been operating their online diamond business since 1999.
 Based in Seattle, Washington, their advantage in the online diamond market is shear size.
 At the time of this writing (November 2016), they have more than 230,000 diamonds available for search online at any given time.

-The company continues to stay competitive and is still the largest online retailer for loose diamonds and engagement rings.
-In fact, it is estimated that Blue Nile is nearly three times larger than their nearest competitor!
+Although Blue Nile was once a public company, it was recently purchase by a private investment group in November 2016.
+It is yet to be seen how this major move will effect the business and it’s future.
+For now, Blue Nile is still the largest online retailer for loose diamonds and engagement rings.
 Diamond rings still make up about 70% of Blue Nile’s sales as they cater to the first time diamond buyer.
-Because most men don’t have a clue about how to go about purchasing a diamond, they rely upon Blue Nile to help educate and steer them in the right direction.
+Because most people don’t know where to start their diamond engagement ring shopping, they rely upon Blue Nile to help educate and steer them in the right direction.

 Step 1 – Go to Blue Nile’s Search for Diamonds page and enter in the following:

 – Enter round brilliant for your desired diamond shape, carat weight, and diamond color

 – Leave the Price parameter untouched

 – Choose “very good”, “ideal”, “signature ideal” for cut

 – Choose your desired clarity grade (recommend VS2 – VS-1) (SI1’s may not be eye-clean and therefore without pictures it is safer to choose a VS2 or better in clarity)

 – Choose 53% to 58% Table (55%-57% is optimal but will show less results)